wombleton/gitlaw-nz/acts/C/Crown Minerals Act 1991.md

     *   (a) is only required to undertake a high-level preliminary assessment; and

-    *   (b) must seek the views of the Health and Safety Regulator and may, but is not required to, obtain the views of any other regulatory agency; and
+    *   (b) must seek the views of WorkSafe and may, but is not required to, obtain the views of any other regulatory agency; and

     *   (c) may, but is not required to, rely on the views of the regulatory agencies; and